Max B: Conviction and appeal

 On May 23, 2009, Max B and Kelvin Leerdam's trial began.
 On June 9, 2009, Max B and Leerdam were found guilty on 9 of 11 counts, including felony murder.
 On September 3, 2009, Max B was sentenced to 75 years in prison, and Leerdam was sentenced to life in prison plus 35 years.
 The following day, Conway was sentenced to 15 years.
 Max B's mother, Sharon Wingate, and fellow rap artist French Montana said he planned to appeal his conviction.
 On March 19, 2010, Max B was granted an appeal with a new trial and lawyer.
 In February 2012, rumors spread that Max's request for an appeal had been denied, but it was cleared up as an internet/blog/Twitter rumor.
 On August 30, 2012, Max's appeal was denied and he was set to remain in prison to finish his 75-year sentence.

 His conviction was vacated in 2016, after a new legal team argued that his original trial lawyer had a conflict of interest in the case.
 His sentence was reduced to 20 years on September 16, 2016, after he pleaded guilty to aggravated manslaughter.
 He was released from prison on November 9, 2025.

+Return and comeback (2025–present)

+On November 9, 2025, Max B was released from federal prison after serving sixteen years.
+He immediately returned to the studio with longtime collaborator French Montana.

+On January 9, 2026, the two released Coke Wave 3.5: Narcos, followed by the lead single "Ever Since U Left Me," which sampled KC and the Sunshine Band.
+The single reached number one on Billboard Rhythmic Airplay and number one on Mediabase Rhythmic Radio, marking Max B's first career number-one record.
+The song accumulated over 30 million streams on Spotify and over 220 million views on TikTok.

+On March 20, 2026, Rick Ross released "Minks In Miami" featuring French Montana and Max B as the lead single from his upcoming album Set In Stone.
+The track reached number one on the Billboard Mainstream R&B/Hip-Hop Airplay chart, giving Max B two number-one chart positions on two different Billboard charts within less than a year of his release from prison.

+On May 22, 2026, Max B and French Montana released their joint album Wave Gods 2: Cosmos Brothers through Coke Boys / Defiant Media / EMG, featuring guest appearances from Rick Ross and Ye.
+Max B also announced his solo album Public Domain 7: The First Purge (Patient Zero), a 24-track project, for release in 2026.